Cisco-Kosha/mssql-connector/README.md

 ### Table metadata

 Table metadata describes tables in the database and includes details such as the table name, column names, and data types of the columns.
-Use the Kosha PostgreSQL connector to retrieve metadata for tables and table columns.
+Use the Kosha MS SQL Server connector to retrieve metadata for tables and table columns.

 ### Database schemas

 A database schema organizes database objects such as tables, views, indexes, procedures, and other related entities.
-Use the PostgreSQL connector to get schemas for a database.
+Use the MS SQL Server connector to get schemas for a database.

 ### Stored procedures

 Stored procedures enable you to group related database operations, improve performance, ensure data consistency, and promote code reusability and security in your applications.
-Use the PostgreSQL connector to:
+Use the MS SQL Server connector to:

 * Create, get, and delete user-defined functions
 * Execute RPC functions